 As a preschool art teacher, I have to say that I strongly favor process-based art for kids.
 The research all shows that the true benefit of art for kids comes from the process of making something- mixing colors, experimenting with lines and swirls, and getting hands-on experience with creative expression.
 Your average Valentine’s Day art projects for kids, with their prescribed colors and shapes and outcomes, are typically not in line with process-based activities.

 I’m also a mother.
 I want some art for my dang refrigerator, gosh darn it.

 So I’ve created this fun, process based art activity that will end with a product that you can display.
-By limiting the colors you present the kids with (pink, purple, and red for example), you can ensure that the project stays on theme- and the kids will be none the wiser.
-(Or feel free to go rogue here- this project can be accomplished with any colors and any shape of paper- including a plain old rectangle.)
+By limiting the colors you present the kids with (pink, purple, and red for example), you can ensure that this process based Valentine’s Day art project stays on theme- and the kids will be none the wiser.

 First choose a shallow pan.
 A pie pan will work perfectly.
 Fill the pan with shaving cream.
 (The kids looooove to do this part themselves.)
 Smooth it out a little.